 This was elaborated later on in a “max power principle” via, among others, Odum and Pinkerton : every kind or system strives to maximize power, power and not necessarily maximum efficiency.
 That is the time factor that is reintroduced here: Applying as much as possible in the shortest possible time determines whether one species wins over the other, or system.
 Odum: “Man, like the plant, is ordinarily interested in power output, not efficiency.”
 Increasing efficiency would yield much less per unit of time.
 Hall, known for his work on EROI, also describes the relationship with Max Power in his recent book on EROI, and gives the example of the coal-fired power plant: which can operate at a higher efficiency, but then the power output is lower.

 Also look at agriculture: this too maximizes capacity: the output per hectare of land is constantly increasing.
-That is possible, following Lotke, as long as there is an unused part of mass and energy in the system available: system here is the earth, where agriculture invests immense amounts of other sources to increase that output, such as fossil fuels in fertilizer and in other processes supporting agriculture, In I already described that 6 times as much energy enters as energy comes out as food.
+That is possible, following Lotke, as long as there is an unused part of mass and energy in the system available: here the system is the earth as a whole, where agriculture invests immense amounts of other sources to increase that output, such as fossil fuels in fertilizer and in other processes supporting agriculture, In I already described that 6 times as much energy enters as energy comes out as food.
 That is how Max power works in open systems, with freely available sources.

 Incidentally, this is also to be elaborated for humanity as a whole: it strives for Max power, symbolized by multinationals that are increasingly appropriating themselves, and thus winning from competitors who only manage to generate less power, who then ultimately do not have access to those sources anymore and die.
 It is evolution new style.
 And everything seems to indicate that humanity cannot escape this.
 As Harari’s analysis shows how humanity functions, as well as Van Bavel’s ‘the invisible hand’ (in Dutch) describes how economies keep getting out of hand (and also collapse again).
 With Max Power in mind very explainable ….